 Some base-line information on the biology and ecology of blue swimmer crabs has been generated by a number of Fisheries Research and Development Corporation (FRDC)-funded projects conducted by the Department of Fisheries and Murdoch University over the past decade.
-An FRDC project completed in early 2005 produced a preliminary stock assessment of the Shark Bay blue swimmer crab fishery.
+A FRDC project completed in early 2005 produced a preliminary stock assessment of the Shark Bay blue swimmer crab fishery.

-A review of the available blue swimmer crab research data for Shark Bay conducted in 2009 suggests that the size structure of the blue swimmer crab population still appears healthy but an accurate assessment of sustainable catch levels could not be provided due to insufficient scientific data.
-As a result of this uncertainty, management options for the commercial trap and trawl sectors are being considered until a more robust stock assessment can be completed.
+A review of the available blue swimmer crab research data for Shark Bay conducted in 2010/11 suggests there are signs the blue swimmer crab breeding stock size and abundance may be declining.
+However, an accurate assessment of sustainable catch levels could not be provided due to insufficient scientific data.
+As a result of this uncertainty, precautionary management options for the commercial trap and trawl sectors were being considered until a more robust stock assessment can be completed.

 The review of the Shark Bay Crab Interim Management Plan, which has been extended until 31 August 2011, requires an updated stock assessment to be completed as part of this process.
+An externally reviewed workshop was conducted in May 2011 to review the current research program.
+A preliminary stock assessment (Harris et al) is currently being prepared.
+A FRDC pre-proposal is currently being developed to improve understanding of the biology of Shark Bay crab stocks and develop a decision-rule framework to better manage the fishery.